AI Use Cases/Law Firms

 The AI Solution

 Revenue Institute builds a purpose-built document extraction system trained on law firm operational workflows, not generic document processing.
-The system ingests documents directly from client intake channels, email gateways, and matter creation workflows, then applies multi-modal AI models to extract and classify: document type (complaint, contract, correspondence, discovery request), privilege status (attorney-client, work product, or non-privileged), relevant parties and custodians, key dates and deadlines, and matter-relevant metadata fields.
+The system ingests documents directly from client intake channels, email gateways, and matter creation workflows, then applies AI trained to read both the layout and the text of legal documents to extract and classify: document type (complaint, contract, correspondence, discovery request), privilege status (attorney-client, work product, or non-privileged), relevant parties and custodians, key dates and deadlines, and matter-relevant metadata fields.
 The architecture integrates bidirectionally with iManage, NetDocuments, Elite 3E, and Relativity APIs, writing extracted fields directly into matter records and eDiscovery custodian hierarchies while maintaining full audit trails for compliance with ABA Model Rules and state bar ethics requirements.

 Automated Workflow Execution

 Day-to-day, operations teams see dramatic workflow compression.
 Intake documents are automatically classified and pre-populated into matter templates within 90 seconds of upload; paralegals review a structured extraction summary (not raw documents) and approve or correct fields before docketing.
 Conflict-of-interest checks run automatically against practice group assignments and existing matters, flagging exceptions for partner review rather than requiring manual database searches.
-In eDiscovery workflows, custodian assignments and privilege log entries are pre-populated based on document content and sender analysis, reducing paralegal coding time by 60-70%.
+In eDiscovery workflows, custodian assignments and privilege log entries are pre-populated based on document content and sender analysis - the design target is 60-70% less paralegal coding time.
 Partners see only exception-level reviews, not routine administrative approvals.

 A Systems-Level Fix